Complaints about excessive noise are investigated by officers who can take action if the noise is considered to be a statutory nuisance.

 The way the noise affects you (for example, it keeps you awake);

 Anything you have done to try to deal with the problem (for example, speaking to the person making the noise).

 We will keep your name and address in strictest confidence.
 However, the person you have made a complaint about may guess who has complained, or may approach you to ask if you have made the complaint.
 TOP

 What will we do if we receive a noise complaint?

-Initially we will write to you, acknowledging the complaint and letting you know how we intend to act, we will also send you some diary/log sheets and ask you to complete them for about 2 weeks, this will give us a clearer idea of the problems you are experiencing.
-At the same time we will write to the subject telling them that we have received a complaint, (without saying who from) and that if we receive any more we will investigate further.
+Diary/log sheets will then be sent to you.
+We ask that you complete them for about 2 weeks, this will give us a clearer idea of the problems you are experiencing.
+At the same time, we will write to the subject telling them that we have received a complaint, (without saying who from) and that if we receive any more we will investigate further.

 If you feel that the noise problem has not improved after returning the diary sheets, we can investigate further by visiting your premises and/or collecting recorded evidence.

 We will assess all the collected evidence and determine the extent of the disturbance.
 If we decide to take legal action in respect of your complaint, you may have to provide a statement and appear in Court as a witness.
 If we are satisfied that a Statutory Nuisance exists we will serve a Noise Abatement Notice (Section 80 of the Environmental Protection Act 1990) on the person causing the problem.
 Sometimes it will be necessary for the person who causes the nuisance to carry out work.
 The Notice will give them some time to comply.
 Failure to comply with the Notice is a criminal offence.
 TOP

 What about noise problems from commercial or industrial premises?

 These are dealt with in exactly the same manner as domestic noise complaints, except we will usually visit the premises initially to discuss the problem rather than writing to them, it is a defence for industrial and commercial premises to prove they are using best practicable means to minimise noise.
 TOP